daniel-goldstein/nucosmo-react-workshop/README.md

 }
 ```

-Here, we're using the Javascript ternary operator to say: if `this.state.joke` is not null (technically if it is "truthy"), render a `JokeCard` and pass it the joke field of the joke.
+Here, we're using the Javascript ternary operator to say: if `this.state.joke` is not null (technically if it is "truthy"), render a `JokeCard`.
 Otherwise, render "Waiting for a joke".

 Congrats!
 You've reached the final checkpoint.
 In this section, you got to see how you can do things asynchronously in React and glimpsed a bit more at the component lifecycle.
 If something went wrong, you can check your code against `stage-3-async` which is synced up to this point.